-You know how it goes… you’re out with the family, enjoying a beautiful picnic on a warm summer’s day.
-Time goes by, you then get immersed in a game of touch football (though you have no idea how to play and so bluff your way through it) which takes you through to mid-afternoon.
-By then you’re a little sweaty and feeling a little hot on the skin.
-There isn’t much cover for shade, you’ve forgotten the sunscreen – along with everyone else in the family – and so succumb to the prospect that you’re possibly going to get slightly pink after today’s ordeal…
+You’re out with the family, enjoying a beautiful picnic on a warm summer’s day.
+Time goes by, you then get immersed in a game of touch football – though you have no idea how to play and so bluff your way through it.
+This takes you through to mid-afternoon, and by then, you’re a little sweaty and feeling a touch hot on the skin.
+There isn’t much cover for shade, you’ve forgotten the sunscreen – along with everyone else in the family – and so accept the prospect that you’re probably going to go pink after today’s excitement.

-And then you end up paying for it later…
+Which you end up paying for later…

-DIY After-Sun Spray Recipe
+DIY After-Sun Spray

 - 1/2 cup witch hazel